American Water FREQUENTLY ASKED QUESTIONS

 Click this link www.amwater.com/corp/careers, then click Search Jobs

-At American Water, we provide essential water and wastewater services to more than 15 million people every day, services which are vital to daily life.
+At American Water, we provide vital water and wastewater services to more than 14 million people every day, services that are critical to daily life.
 We work safely and ethically.
-We take great pride in what we do and work hard to realize our vision - Clean Water For Life.
+We take great pride in what we do and work hard to provide clean, safe, reliable and affordable water to our customers and the communities we serve.

 • Safety